damnhandy/maven-publish-issue/README.md

 ## Ways to avoid these issues

 So this issue kind of sucks, especially if you're working on public projects and using these plugins with HTTP/HTTPS.
 Basically, your passwords are probably in the CI logs for any Jenkins, TravisCI, or other CI systems logs.
-Additionally the artifacts might also contain `git.properties` file with your using name and password in it.
+Additionally the artifacts might also contain `git.properties` file with your username and password in it.
 There's a few ways to avoid these issues such as:

 * Use version 2.4.3 or higher of the Maven release plugin
 * If you're using the Git Commit ID Plugin, exclude the `git.remote.origin.url` property from your build